iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.4/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 2 reviews"/>
 </p>

+> I think we should be treating covid-19 as if it were a serial killer.
+I don't want to be told that I've been shot after the fact.
+If someone receives a positive diagnosis along with the one-time key it should be mandatory to put that key into the app.
+If that person does not stay at home and I am near them in public places I should receive an immediate buzz on my phone so that I can increase my distance from that person.
+The Play store screen shows only 1 million plus downloads.<br> :date: __2021-04-01 00:17:41__

+> Wakes up my phone every hour and shows a heart attack inducing notification saying it's checking for exposures.
+Can't disable that without disabling all notifications.
+Makes no sense.
+This app makes you live in constant fear.
+Good idea but poor usability.<br> :date: __2021-03-31 19:52:05__

 > Often didn't update or work even when Bluetooth was on<br> :date: __2021-03-26 06:09:51__